 Want to sell by Christmas?
 Then list your home before this date

 If you want to sell your home before Christmas, there is still time – just.
-Our latest research shows home-sellers need to have their property on the market by 21st October.
-Follow these tips for a speedy sale.
+Our latest research shows home-sellers need to have their property on the market by 20th October and follow our tips for a speedy sale.

-Over the past four years, homes listed in October have taken an average of 61 days to sell.
-This means that homeowners who want a sale agreed this side of Christmas should be looking to list their house for sale by Monday 21st October at the latest.
+Data we have analysed from our estate agent comparison website estateagent4me shows that over the past six years, homes listed in October have taken an average of 64 days to sell.
+This means that homeowners who want a sale agreed this side of Christmas should be looking to list their house for sale by Wednesday 20 October at the latest.